frink-okn/graph-descriptions/dream-kg/classes/SdohAudience.md

 - or you can delete the todos
 - if you think the class is perfect.
 notes:
-- There are 81 instances of this class.
+- Class with 81 occurences.
 examples:
-- value: dreamkg:category/audience/FosterYouth
+- value: dreamkg:category/audience/DomesticViolenceSurvivors
 from_schema: dream-kg
 attributes:
   sdoh_audienceType:
     name: sdoh_audienceType
-    description: The target group associated with a given audience (e.g. veterans, car owners, musicians, etc.).
-    title: audienceType
+    description: TODO -- tell the world what this slot (predicate) describes.
     todos:
     - TODO -- Todos for this slot go here
     - or you can delete the todos